LINC-BIT/NeuronDP/README.md

 ## 1. Introduction

 NeuronDP is a differential privacy federated learning framework that adds noise at the neuron level.
-It currently supports six different networks:  MLP, LeNet5[19] (60k parameters), AlexNet[16] (61.5 million param-eters), ResNet18[10] (11.7 million parameters), VGG11[30] (133 million parameters), DenseNet121[11] (8 million parameters).
+It currently supports six different networks:  MLP, LeNet5 (60k parameters), AlexNet (61.5 million param-eters), ResNet18 (11.7 million parameters), VGG11 (133 million parameters), DenseNet121 (8 million parameters).
 Besides, NeuronDP introduces a model distillation-based approach to enable it in FL across the heterogeneous models.

 ## 2. How to get started